CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 [CQL standard](https://portal.ogc.org/files/96288#enhanced-spatial-operators)
 and the [PostGIS function reference](https://postgis.net/docs/reference.html#Spatial_Relationships).

-Typically a spatial predicate will be applied to the spatial column of the collection being queried, and a geometry literal value.
+Typically a spatial predicate is used to test the relationship between the spatial column of the queried collection and a geometry literal value.

 #### Examples
 ```